Driving Miss Daisy

 April 2015 will mark 150 years since the assassination of Lincoln.
 The Ford's 150 honors the life and legacy of our 16th President.
 In addition to the mainstage productions noted above, programming also will include:

-- Special Exhibition: March 23-May 25, 2015; A hallmark exhibit reuniting—for the first time since April 1865—an extraordinary collection of artifacts that resided in Ford’s Theatre and on Lincoln’s person.
+- Silent Witnesses: Artifacts of the Lincoln Assassination: March 23-May 25, 2015; A hallmark exhibition reuniting—for the first time since April 1865—an extraordinary collection of artifacts that were in the Theatre or carried by Abraham Lincoln the night of his assassination.

 - Remembering Lincoln: Launching in spring 2015; An online collection of personal reactions and artifacts showcasing the response to Lincoln’s death.